-For each of the non-pseudoknotted cases, analogous data are provided for DNA in Supplementary Material (Figs 7-10 and Table 2).
+DNA Design.
+For each of the non-pseudoknotted cases, analogous data is provided for DNA in Supplementary Material Figures 7-10 and Table 2.
 Similar trends are observed in the relative performance of the different design methods.
-Based on equilibrium properties, the most noticeable differences compared with the RNA designs are: (i) the best methods no longer consistently produce sequences with $p(s^) > 0.90$; and (ii) structures with helices of length $\alpha = 4$ are difficult to stabilize.
+Based on equilibrium properties, the most noticeable differences compared to the RNA designs are: a) the best methods no longer consistently produce sequences with $p(s^) > 0.90$, b) structures with helices of length $\alpha = 4$ are difficult to stabilize.
 Comparing equilibrium and kinetic properties, higher probabilities are achievable with RNA, and faster folding times are typical for DNA.